Job outlooks for Geological and mineral technologists and technicians

 - There are several unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in the Banff - Jasper - Rocky Mountain House region:
+Here are some key facts about geological and mineral technologists and technicians in the Banff - Jasper - Rocky Mountain House region:

 - Approximately 130 people worked in this occupation in May 2021.